vicktornl/wagtail-robots/docs/source/index.rst

 Wagtail Robots
 ==============

+These docs are only relevant if using the latest version available on Pypi.

+If you are using the Torchbox fork, please refer to the README.rst file in the root of the repository.

 This is a basic Django application for Wagtail to manage robots.txt files following the `robots exclusion protocol`_, complementing the Django_ `Sitemap contrib app`_.